Nai Barghouti

-Nai Barghouti (born 24 September 1996) is a Palestinian singer, musician and songwriter.
-Her music and singing style combines traditional and classical Arabic and Palestinian music with Western classical music and jazz.
+Nai Barghouti (born 24 September 1996) is a Palestinian singer-songwriter based in Amsterdam.
+Her music style combines traditional and classical Arabic and Palestinian music with Western classical music and jazz.

 Biography

 Nai Barghouti grew up in Ramallah in the West Bank.
-Her parents named her after the musical instrument the ney, a type of flute.
+Her parents named her after the musical instrument the ney, a Middle Eastern type of flute.
 Her father is an engineer and human rights activist, and her mother is a sex educator.
 Her family was very interested in art and music: her mother sang in a choir, her father was a choreographer for a time, and her older sister Jenna studied violin.
 She was thus exposed to all kinds of music from an early age: Western, Arabic, and Indian classical music, pop, and jazz.
 From childhood, Barghouti's musical influences included Umm Kulthum, Sayed Darwish, Zakariyya Ahmad, Mohammed Abdel Wahab, Ziad Rahbani, the Rahbani brothers and especially Fairuz.

 Barghouti studied the transverse flute combined with Western classical music at the Edward Said Conservatory in Jerusalem.
 At 16, she moved to Bloomington, Indiana, in the United States.
 This program also focused strongly on Western classical music.
 Barghouti decided she wanted to delve deeper into jazz and jazz singing.
 In 2016, she therefore transferred to the Conservatory of Amsterdam in the Netherlands.
 There she was able to study jazz and was given the freedom to work on her own projects, incorporating her Arabic roots.
 She obtained a master's degree in jazz music in Amsterdam.

-Style and theme
+Style and themes

 Barghouti developed her own vocal style which she calls "naistrumentation" or "naistrumenting".
 In this style she sings without words and with many ornaments.
-This style combines elements of vocal jazz (particularly scat singing) and Arabic music.
+Her style combines elements of vocal jazz (particularly scat singing) and Arabic music.
 During her concerts, Barghouti sings and plays her own works as well as works by Arab singers and composers such as Fairouz, Umm Kulthum, Marcel Khalife, Mohammed Abdel Wahab, Zakariyya Ahmad, Riad al Sunbati and the Rahbani brothers.

 One of the themes in Barghouti's work is the Israeli occupation of Palestine.
 In 2022, she dedicated a song to Shireen Abu Akleh, the Palestinian-American journalist who was shot dead in 2022.